Empirical Bayes Estimation and Inference via Smooth Nonparametric Maximum Likelihood: Discussion

 \section{Discussion}

 In this paper, we propose a smooth $g$-modeling approach to empirical Bayes estimation and inference under a hierarchical Gaussian location mixture model.
-The resulting smooth NPMLE leads to a practical procedure for point prediction, prior estimation, posterior approximation and uncertainty quantification, while achieving strong theoretical guarantees.
-We provide a practical workflow for implementing the proposed methods, which yields non-trivial prediction sets in real data applications.
+The resulting smooth NPMLE leads to a practical procedure for point estimation, prior estimation, posterior approximation and uncertainty quantification, while achieving strong theoretical guarantees.
+We provide a practical workflow for implementing the proposed methods, which yields non-trivial confidence sets in real data applications.

 There are several natural directions for future work.
-First, it would be interesting to develop prediction sets that are explicitly tied to empirical Bayes estimates, e.g., by centering them at empirical Bayes posterior means.
-Such a result would provide a more direct link between point prediction and uncertainty quantification.
+First, it would be interesting to develop confidence intervals that are explicitly tied to empirical Bayes estimates, e.g., by centering them at empirical Bayes posterior means.
+Such a result would provide a more direct link between point estimation and uncertainty quantification.
 However, this connection remains only partially understood in the empirical Bayes literature.
 Recent work by \citet{Armstrong2022} shows that one can construct confidence intervals centered at linear empirical Bayes estimates while maintaining coverage guarantees by systematically adjusting the critical value.
 Extending the smooth $g$-modeling framework in this direction would be an interesting problem.
 Next, many empirical Bayes problems arise in models beyond the Gaussian likelihood considered in this paper.
-In particular, Poisson models play a central role in empirical Bayes analysis for discrete data \citep{Simar1976, Denuit2001SmoothedNE, polyanskiy2021sharpregretboundsempirical}, and it would be interesting to extend the smooth $g$-modeling framework to this setting.
+In particular, our smooth $g$-modeling framework can be extended more broadly to settings with conjugate priors and more general likelihood models.
+For example, recent work by \citet{kim2026poissonempiricalbayesgammasmoothed} shows that the smooth NPMLE can also be computed for Poisson mixture models with Gamma mixture priors and enjoys analogous theoretical guarantees.
+This suggests that broadening the framework beyond the Gaussian setting is a promising direction for future work.